zhangchiqing/blog/posts/2018-03-08-symmetric-key-encryption.md

 ## Make SecretKey
 A ByteString secret is not a secret key yet, we need to turn the secret string into a secret key.
 However, not every string can be converted into a secret key.

-If the input string is not convertible, then we should get an error.
+If the input string is not convertible, then we will get an error.
 And if convertible, then we will get an AES256 value, which means we will get either an error or an AES256 value.
 And the function definition is just like this:

 ```haskell
 makeSecretKey :: ByteString -> Either CryptoError AES256